Has football ever hosted a greater spectacle than Zinedine Zidane at the peak of his powers?

 At the end of the game his opponents can only congratulate and let him soak up the applause.

-Alongside some of Diego Maradona’s efforts in 1986, Zidane’s exhibition in Frankfurt must be considered the finest individual displays in World Cup history.
+Alongside some of Diego Maradona’s efforts in 1986, Zidane’s exhibition in Frankfurt must be considered among the finest individual displays in World Cup history.

 Worth remembering here that Zidane was 34-years-old and only played two more games before retiring.